 Cities in India offering Treatment and Surgery for Heart Failure at some of the finest cardiac hospital in India are as follows

-Cost of Heart Failure Surgery and Treatment in India
+What is Cost of Heart Failure Surgery and Treatment in India?

 Most hospitals in India offer programmes involving individualized multidisciplinary post-discharge healthcare, with a major focus on specialist nurse management to ensure that the patient receives optimal treatment, are clinically and economically effective in reducing the typical burden imposed by Heart Failure.
 These programmes appear to be most effective in 'high-risk' patients who typically have recurrent readmissions in high-cost units.